connexcs/docs/getting-started.md

 ![alt text][carrier-alert-2]

 After adding the relevant info for a alert, click “Save” and a new alert will be functional.

-## Code Consistency

-This measures the changes of response codes on the SAME number that have been returned from the carrier.
-It is useful for identifying if the carrier is using routes of different quality or generally poor quality overall.
-Good carriers will have a 100% code consistency.

-The metric only takes into account 200 and 404's.

 [carrier-dashboard]: https://raw.githubusercontent.com/digipigeon/connexcs-user-docs/master/img/carrier-dashboard.png "Carrier-Dashboard"
 [carrier-list]: https://raw.githubusercontent.com/digipigeon/connexcs-user-docs/master/img/carrier-list.png "Carrier-List"